Palace Theater (Hilo, Hawaii)

+The Palace Theater is a historic movie theater in downtown Hilo, Hawaiʻi.
+Built in 1925, the Beaux-Arts–style building was added to the National Register of Historic Places on May 11, 1993.
+After closing as a commercial cinema, the theatre reopened in 1998 as an arthouse venue and performance space, hosting films, concerts, and live theatrical productions.

+Architecture

-The Palace Theater is a movie theater in downtown Hilo, Hawai'i in the United States of America.
-Architects Davis & Fishbourne designed the theater in the Beaux-Arts style, and the theater was constructed in 1925.
-The two-story building has five bays on its front facade.
-A metal marquee divides the two stories.
+Architects Davis & Fishbourne designed the building in the Beaux-Arts style, and it was constructed in 1925.

+The two-story building has five bays on its front facade, with a metal marquee dividing the two stories.
 The three central bays feature broken pediments and decorative urns above the second-floor windows.
 A parapet with a balustrade runs along the top of the building.
-After the original theater closed, the Palace reopened in 1998 as an arthouse.

-The theater was added to the National Register of Historic Places on May 11, 1993.

-The Palace Theater features a restored lobby with a cafe serving refreshments during movie showings, concerts, and theatrical performances.
-The theater itself features steeply banked amphitheater seating in three tiers, and a decorative proscenium frames the stage.
+The theatre includes a restored lobby with a cafe.
+The theatre itself features steeply banked amphitheater seating in three tiers, and a decorative proscenium frames the stage.

 A large Robert Morton pipe organ is in the auditorium.
-Much of the organ is original to The Palace in 1925.
-The organ was moved in 1940 to the Hilo Theatre, which was destroyed by the 1960 tsunami.
+Much of the organ is original to the Palace in 1925.
+The organ was moved in 1940 to the Hilo Theater, which was destroyed by the 1960 tsunami.
 The surviving pipework was then purchased by Roger Angell and installed in his family home in Honolulu.
-He eventually donated the organ back to the Palace, and it has been expanded with portions of the pipe organ from the demolished Waikiki Theatre in Honolulu.
+He eventually donated the organ back to the Palace Theater, and it has been expanded with portions of the pipe organ from the demolished Waikiki Theatre in Honolulu.

+Events

-The Palace is a favorite venue for performers and bands, with concerts regularly scheduled.
-Every spring, a local variety show fundraiser features local talent, and each fall a full theatrical musical production is staged for serial performances over the course of a month.
+The Palace Theater has regular concerts.
+Every spring, a variety show fundraiser is held featuring local talent.
+Each autumn, a theatrical musical production is staged for performances over the course of a month.
 Independent films are played throughout the year.
-Special events are staged as well, allowing the public to see and use the theater for many events outside of the typical use as a movie theater.

-During the COVID pandemic, The Palace Theater produced the Live From the Empty Palace web series, which featured local Hawaiian artists performing on the Palace Theater stage for an empty audience.
+During the COVID-19 pandemic, the Palace Theater produced the Live From the Empty Palace web series, which featured local Hawaiian artists performing for an empty audience.
 The series produced a Nā Hōkū Hanohano finalist compilation album, and a 12-episode broadcast television series shown on PBS.
-The series included performances by notable Hawaiian artists including Kolea, El Sancho, Larry Dupio, Kainani Kahaunaele, Lopaka Rootz, Ka'ahele, and more.
+The series included performances by Hawaiian artists including Kolea, El Sancho, Larry Dupio, Kainani Kahaunaele, Lopaka Rootz, Ka'ahele.